OpusVL/odoo-hmrc/README.md

 As a result of installing this, each company can have either 'B2B Goods', 'B2B Services' or 'Triangular' selected, and this will be the only type of line that is output.

+You can find this setting in Settings -> Companies -> `Your Company` -> Configuration

 You could also use this as an example of how to get started writing your own version of `_transaction_indicator_type_compute`.